MENTAL HEALTH IN SCHOOLS

 ARIZONA PEER & FAMILY COALITION POSITION STATEMENT

 The APFC was established in 2009 with a mission of advocating for, connecting, promoting, and developing leadership by peers and family members throughout our state.
-Today, the APFC has approximately 180 members located throughout the state and represents the perspectives of individuals and family members who have first-hand lived experience navigating the publicly funded behavioral health system for themselves or on behalf of a loved one with mental illness.
-The APFC educates our law makers to influence policy, while participating in community organizing and civic leadership efforts.
+Today, the APFC has over 175 members located throughout the state and represents the perspectives of individuals and family members who have first-hand lived experience navigating the behavioral health system for themselves or on behalf of a loved one with mental illness.
+The APFC provides input to our law makers to influence policy, while participating in community organizing and civic leadership efforts.
 We want to be part of the solution and are available to participate in systems change work.

 MENTAL HEALTH AND YOUTH

 According to the 2022 State of Mental Health in America Report (Mental Health America, 2021), here are a few facts that we should pay attention to:

 - Arizona ranks 49th in the U.S., indicating higher prevalence of mental illness and lower rates of access to care.
 Arizona also ranks 49th in the U.S. with regards to youth, indicating that youth have a higher prevalence of mental illness and lower rates of access to care.

 - Nationally, students of color disproportionately access their mental health care at school.
 Also, 10.6% or over 2.5 million youth in the U.S. have severe major depression.
 The rate was highest among youth who identify as more than one race, at 14.5%.
 In addition, over 60% of youth with major depression do not receive any mental health treatment.

 The 2022 KIDS COUNT Data Book, a 50-state report finds that Arizona ranks 44th in child well-being.
 Data across 50 states show 7.3 million kids with anxiety or depression, as effects of coronavirus crisis linger.
 (Annie E. Casey Foundation, 2022)